 Our team is dedicated to providing you with the best client-centered counseling in the area.
 Our clients’ well-being, success, and growth is our #1 priority and we are privileged to have a chance to work with you!

-Cathy is a Licensed Professional Clinical Counselor, Certified Mental Health Integrative Medicine Provider, and Certified Brain Health Coach.
-She holds a Master’s Degree in Mental Health Counseling from Western Kentucky University, a Bachelor’s Degree in both Psychology and Criminal Justice from Michigan State University, a Certification for Mental Health Integrative Medicine, and a Certification for Brain Health Coaching from the Amen Clinics.
+Cathy is a Licensed Professional Clinical Counselor, Certified Integrative Mental Health Provider, and Certified Brain Health Coach.
+She holds a Master’s Degree in Mental Health Counseling from Western Kentucky University, a Bachelor’s Degree in both Psychology and Criminal Justice from Michigan State University, a Certification for Integrative Mental Health, and a Certification for Brain Health Coaching from the Amen Clinics.
 Cathy has experience working with teens, college-age, and adults dealing with depression, anxiety, stress, low self-esteem, relationship issues, self-harm and suicidal thoughts.
 She works from an integrative mental health perspective for all clients to address the Bio-Psycho-Social-Spiritual aspect of whole mind-body wellness.

 Cathy has a working knowledge of several therapeutic models that include Cognitive Behavioral Therapy, Reality Therapy, and Dialectical Behavioral Therapy to name a few.
 Her integrative approach to mental health and her certification in integrative mental health and brain health allows her to educate and empower clients to find the “why” behind the symptoms they experience.
 After finding the “why,” Cathy works with her clients to begin healing and growing.